-Jean-Christophe describes three of his favourite things about Japan, three prized highlights that he will treasure from his latest trip.
+Jean-Christophe Jean-Christophe describes three of his favorite things about Japan, three prized highlights that he will treasure from his latest trip.

 Take a Shinkansen train!